 Spiceworks LinkedIn Event Ad example

-Addressing the audience’s pain point is the oldest trick in the marketers’ book.
+Addressing the audience’s pain point is one of the oldest tricks in the marketer’s book.
 If you want to create a high-performing LinkedIn ad, just mention what you are offering and do it well.

-Spiceworks does this by presenting a well-known persona as their keynote speaker, Steve Wozniak, along with the marketing solution they are offering.
+Spiceworks achieves this by presenting a well-known persona, Steve Wozniak, as their keynote speaker, along with the marketing solution they are offering.
 They also used a well-designed banner.
 The aesthetics of their event ad campaigns are appealing enough to stop a viewer from scrolling.

 Ontario SPCA & Humane Society LinkedIn Event Ad example

-Out of all the ad formats on the platform, single images are extremely easy to use.
-To stand out on feeds, Ontario SPCA & Humane Society swapped regular images for a cartoon-like presentation of their goal: A marathon for supporting the Ontario SPCA’s Dog Rehab Centre.
+Out of all the ad formats on the platform, single images are the easiest to use.
+To stand out on feeds, the Ontario SPCA & Humane Society swapped regular images for a cartoon-like presentation of their goal: a marathon to support the Ontario SPCA’s Dog Rehab Centre.

 DiBona & Associates LinkedIn Event Ad example

-An artsy take on visuals that represent your event’s content is another great way for creating your promoted content.
+An artsy take on visuals that represent your event’s content is another great way to create your promoted content.
 The visual content is one of the main variables that influence your attendance.

-You can even hire a professional to create catchy, expressive, and click-worthy graphics, such as DiBona & Associates’s seminar presentation.
+You can even hire a professional to create catchy, expressive, and click-worthy graphics, such as DiBona & Associates’ seminar presentation.

 These visuals make their presentation interesting while emphasizing the critical content.